 By Subrupt EditorialPublished Reviewed

-Headless commerce emerged as a category around 2018 when D2C brands realized that monolithic platforms (Shopify, Magento, WooCommerce) constrained their frontend creativity and performance.
-The MACH (Microservices, API-first, Cloud-native, Headless) movement codified the pattern: separate the storefront frontend from the commerce backend via APIs.
-Saleor took the GraphQL-first approach in Python; Medusa took Node-native MIT-licensed; Vendure took TypeScript-native; commercetools took the enterprise composable approach.
+Headless commerce emerged as a serious category around 2018, when D2C brands realized monolithic platforms (Shopify, Magento, WooCommerce) constrained their frontend creativity and performance.
+The MACH movement (Microservices, API-first, Cloud-native, Headless) codified the pattern: split the storefront from the commerce backend via APIs.
+Saleor staked out the GraphQL-first lane in Python; Medusa picked Node, Vendure picked TypeScript, commercetools picked enterprise composable, and the platform incumbents shipped their own headless frameworks (Shopify Hydrogen, BigCommerce Catalyst) to defend the storefront layer.

 Pick by your shape.
-Enterprise composable commerce: commercetools.
+Enterprise composable with Frontend Studio: commercetools.
 Node-native MIT OSS: Medusa.
-TypeScript-native with strong DX: Vendure.
-B2B plus subscriptions native: Swell.
-Shopify ecosystem bundled: Shopify Hydrogen.
-BigCommerce ecosystem bundled: BigCommerce Catalyst.
+TypeScript-native end-to-end: Vendure.
+B2B plus subscriptions as primitives: Swell.
+Bundled Shopify ecosystem with the storefront framework included: Shopify Hydrogen.

 Affiliate disclosure: Subrupt earns a commission when you switch to a service through our recommendation links.
 This never changes the price you pay.
 We only recommend services where there's a real cost or feature advantage for you, and our picks are based on the data on this page, not on which programs pay the most.